|

 States to inform visa applicants of the reasons for a refusal.
 Whether or not

 reasons are given is governed by the legislation of each Member State.
-In the case of non-Schengen States, it is also national legislation which governs
+In the case of non-Schengen States, it is also national legislation which governs the

-the question whether reasons are given for visa refusals.
+question whether reasons are given for visa refusals.

 Can I appeal?

-question is governed by the legislation of each Schengen State.
+governed by the legislation of each Schengen State.

-For non-Schengen States, it is also national legislation which governs
+For non-Schengen States, it is also national legislation which governs possible

-possible appeals against visa refusal decisions.
+appeals against visa refusal decisions.

-Can I apply again after my application has been
+Can I apply again after my application has been refused?

 In principle, a decision to refuse a visa has no